-- An illustrated walking tour of Hoa Lo Prison can be read here: A Tour of "Hanoi Hilton" - the Infamous Hoa Lo Prison in Hanoi, Vietnam.
+An illustrated walking tour of Hoa Lo Prison can be read online.

 Hoa Lo Prison was built by the French between 1886 to 1901, with an added renovation in 1913.
 The French colonial administrators thought to make an example of Vietnamese agitators for independence, and what better way to do that than set up a prison right in the middle of the city?

 A stay in the Hanoi Hilton was no picnic.
 From day one, Hoa Lo was horrifically overcrowded - while its maximum capacity was 600 prisoners, over 2,000 were confined within its walls by 1954.

 Prisoners in Hoa Lo were shackled to the floor and were often beaten by the guards.
 The "E" stockade (pictured above) housed political prisoners, who were cuffed in a seating position and arranged in two rows.
 A latrine stands at one end of the stockade, in full view of other prisoners.

 Executions were carried out in Hoa Lo Prison by way of a mobile guillotine, which still stands near the prison's death row.